-Michaelmas term.
-16 lectures.
+Michaelmas term.16 lectures.
+All lectures to be delivered in-person.

 Aims

 The aims of the course are to:

 - Analyse the contact stresses and kinematical behaviour of solid contacts and to understand the design of rolling element bearings and other machine elements. - Understand the design of involute gears and appreciate the stress limits and practical problems of gears. - To analyse the behaviour of multiple gear drives and planetary gears. - Understand how components are combined to make up a mechanical power transmission system, including power matching to achieve a desired operating point. - Apply the principles of power matching to hybrid drives. - Introduce methods for specifying the type and arrangement of rolling element bearings to meet a specified duty.